Griffons Bush Camp

 Nestled in a mountainous amphitheatre at the highest point in the Waterberg lies Griffons Bush Camp.
 Here the gigantic views seemingly stretch forever, and the local residents have made the most of the views too, with the largest Cape Griffon colony in the world inhabiting the cliffs.

-Griffons at Marakele Lodge is set in a fig and acacia forest on the slopes of the mountain on over 1000 hectares of Waterberg bushveld.
+Griffons at Marakele Lodge is set on the slopes of the Groothoek mountain on over 1000 hectares of Waterberg bushveld.
 Here visitors can enjoy many nature trails, from steep and demanding to leisurely and relaxing.

 Griffons Bush Camp lies within Marakele National Park which hosts Africa’s Big 5 game species.
-The lodge also offers game walks and trails, and from the Griffons Bush Camp as a base, visitors have a choice of self-drive or guided game drives into Marakele National Park.
+The lodge also offers game walks and trails, and from the Griffons Bush Camp as a base, visitors have a choice of guided game drives or self-drives into Marakele National Park.

-A four-wheel drive is recommended for all but the main park road, and our guided game drives into the park are undertaken with Griffons four-wheel drive game viewing vehicles.
+A four-wheel drive is recommended for all but the main park road, and our guided game drives are undertaken with Griffons four-wheel drive game viewing vehicles.

 For the birder there is of course the opportunity of studying the Cape Griffon colony, consisting of hundreds of breeding pairs, and their unique behaviour.